 On view are more than 400 objects from the Anchorage Museum’s collections, including several acquired or on loan especially for this new exhibition.

-Visitors will experience immersive installations throughout the exhibition with elements of sculpture, video and interactivity, soundscapes, moving images and cinematic narratives with participative moments.
+Visitors experience immersive installations throughout the exhibition with elements of sculpture, video and interactivity, soundscapes, moving images and cinematic narratives with participative moments.

 The visitor journey follows an intuitive clockwise path that begins and ends at the same point.
 Visitors move forward in time, exploring themes and absorbing Alaska’s history as it relates to contemporary issues.

 At the heart of the gallery is a central space featuring the people and stories of Alaska through a growing archive of biographies and images.
-The space is a gathering place and will host artists and performances, school groups, readings, storytelling and special events.
+The space is a gathering place and hosts artists and performances, school groups, readings, storytelling and special events.
 Visitors may also explore a complementary gallery for temporary exhibitions related to Northern narratives, which opened this past May.

 Together, these elements invite visitors to consider for themselves what Alaska really is: what is real, what is myth, and what lives in the space in between.